Spin-orbit coupling driven superfluid states in optical lattices at zero and finite temperatures: Model and Method

-To study the ground state properties of the system in both strong and weak coupling limit, we use Gutzwiller mean-field theory~\cite{gutzwiller_63,rokshar_91,krauth_92,sheshadri_93}.
+To study the ground state properties of the system in both strong and weak coupling limit, we use single-site Gutzwiller mean-field (SGMF) theory~\cite{gutzwiller_63,rokshar_91,krauth_92,sheshadri_93, menotti_07, iskin_11,bandyopadhyay_19,suthar_20a}.
 In this theory, the many-body ground state is the product of single-site states.
 The Gutzwiller ansatz is

 where $\ket{\psi}_{i}$ is the single-site ground state, $N_b$ is the number of occupation basis or maximum number of bosons corresponding to each spin state at each lattice site.
 Here $\ket{n_{\uparrow},n_{\downarrow}}_{i}$ is the occupation or Fock state, which is the direct product of the occupation states of both spin-components and $c^{i}_{n_{\uparrow},n_{\downarrow}}$ is the corresponding Gutzwiller coefficient of the coupled Fock state.
-This mean-field approach has been employed in the studies of bosons in optical lattices with synthetic magnetic field~\cite{yan_17,bai_18,pal_19,suthar_20}.
+The SF order parameter and the average occupancy are defined as $\phi_{i\alpha} = \langle\Psi|\hat{b}_{i\alpha}|\Psi\rangle$ and $n_{i\alpha} = \langle\Psi|\hat{n}_{i\alpha}|\Psi\rangle$, respectively.
+This mean-field approach has been employed in the studies of bosons in optical lattices with synthetic magnetic field and SOC~\cite{kuno_17,bai_18,pal_19,suthar_20,yan_17}.
+To study the effects of thermal fluctuations at finite temperatures, we use the finite-temperature Gutzwiller theory, and a brief description is presented in the appendix.

 We analyze the system in weakly-interacting limit, where $U_{\alpha}\ll J$.
 For this regime, the Hamiltonian, Eq.~(\ref{ham}), in the momentum space can be written as

 with

 The diagonalization of the above Hamiltonian $\mathcal{H}_{\mathbf k}$ yields two energy branches